How to Get the Most out of your CELTA Interview

 - Why you decided to do a CELTA course

 - What you think makes a good teacher/good student/good lesson

 - Responding to feedback and criticism

 - Explaining the meaning of some words/phrases/grammatical items to students

 - How you might correct some examples of student language errors

 Questions You May Think About Asking

-As Chris said earlier, the interview isn’t all about the tutor, “It provides an equally important opportunity for you to be able to ask things about the centre.
+Remember, the interview isn’t all about the tutor, it provides an equally important opportunity for you to be able to ask things about the centre.
 How long have they been established and are the team there teachers as well or are the tutors on a freelance basis?
-What are the facilities there in terms of IT and coursebook materials?
-What are the costs of accommodation and living expenses?”
+What are the facilities there in terms of IT and course book materials?
+If you are taking the CELTA face-to-face, what are the costs of accommodation and living expenses?

 Knowing about these areas will give you the chance to make an informed decision and give you less to worry about during the course!

 Following the interview, you may be given confirmation straight away, but more often this will be done at a later time via email.
 Most centres will give a clear breakdown of the areas you did well in, and also some issues you may like to focus on before the course starts: